Hiccup246/jameswatt/README.md

   custom solution off https://floating-ui.com/
 - Consider animating theme toggle to be link link where it slides into the text then out of it
 - Consider alternative primary color (not blue based)
+- Add playwright e2e tests
+- Add some more granular unit tests for components
+- Look into react internal mechanics more.
+Where to put functions and constants, maybe look at some other projects

 ### Work Experience Section